HenryLevenNU/equation-game-repo/README.md

 ### 1.2  Features

 Unique numbers and operator for each equation!
-After all, you don't want to see the same old equation each time, do you?
+After all, surely you don't want to see the same old equation each time?

 Choose how many rounds YOU want to play!
 Your wish is my command.